Digestion and Absorption - Notes | Class 11 | Part 1: Human Alimentary Canal

 • Finger-like villi are seen at the mucosa.
 Each villus has a brush-bordered columnar epithelial layer provided with microvilli.
 Villus consists of a capillary network and a small lymph vessel (lacteal).

 • 1.5 m long.
-Consists of caecum, colon and rectum.
+Consists of caecum, colon, and rectum.

 • Caecum is well-developed in herbivores but very small in man.
 Arising from the caecum is a finger-like vestigial organ, the vermiform appendix.

-• The colon consists of ascending colon, transverse colon, descending colon and Sigmoid colon.
+• The colon consists of ascending colon, transverse colon, descending colon, and sigmoid colon.

 • Pelvic colon leads to rectum that opens out by anus.
 Anus is guarded by anal sphincter (circular voluntary muscles).

-• In some herbivores, the large intestine consists of several cellulose digesting bacteria.
+• In some herbivores, the large intestine consists of several cellulose-digesting bacteria.

 Nature & mode of arrangement of teeth is called dentition.
+Human dentition is Thecodont, Heterodont & Diphyodont.

 • Thecodont: It means teeth are placed in the jaw sockets.